intrahealth/emNutt/README.md

     "password": ""
   },
 ```
-kibana.baseURL - Is the base URL for Kibana
+kibana.baseURL - Is the base URL for Kibana  <br>
-kibana.username - Is the kibana username
+kibana.username - Is the kibana username  <br>
-kibana.password - Is the kibana password
+kibana.password - Is the kibana password  <br>

 ## Run the server
 ```